-The buffer pH is the most critical variable in ion-exchange chromatography:
+The buffer pH is the most critical variable in ion-exchange chromatography.

-• With the strong cation-exchange packings (POROSTM HS and S), the charge of the packing itself is unchanged from pH 1 to 14.
-This allows operation at low pH for binding of proteins with very low isoelectric points or surface pKas.
+- Because POROS[TM] PI media is a weak anion exchanger, the positive surface charge of the packing increases with decreasing pH while the charge of the protein becomes more positive.
+These two effects must be balanced for good binding. - With the strong anion-exchange packing (POROS[TM] HQ), the charge of the packing itself is essentially unchanged from pH 1 to 14.
+This allows operation at high pH for binding of proteins with a very high isoelectric point or surface pKa.

 Examine the effect of pH in a systematic screening or mapping experiment.
-For cation exchangers, examine the pH range 4 to 8.
+For anion exchangers, examine the pH range 6 to 9.

-The very high flow rates possible with Perfusion ChromatographyTM allow you to complete such an experiment quickly.
-The VISIONTM or BioCadTM Workstation has a template feature that automatically performs an entire pH mapping study in less than 1 hour.
+The very high flow rates possible with Perfusion Chromatography[TM] mean that such pH mapping can be completed quickly.
+The VISION[TM] and BioCad[TM] Workstations have a template feature that automatically performs an entire pH mapping study in less than one hour.